 The Bermuda Aircraft Register has a strong reputation internationally for the registration of aircraft used for private purposes.
 It is regulated by the Bermuda Department of Civil Aviation (BDCA).
 The BDCA maintains internationally recognized standards for the licensing, operation, and maintenance of private aircraft.
 However, the regulatory body also maintains sensitivity and discretion towards the needs of businesses.
 In Bermuda, exempted companies have the ability to own private aircraft.
 As a result, aircraft registered in Bermuda are not subject to the claims of creditors of the corporation’s owner.

 According to the Bermuda Monetary Authority, incorporation which does not require Ministerial consent can be completed the same day that the application is received.
 For incorporation in which Ministerial consent is required, two to three working days should be allowed for processing following the submission of a completed application.
+Keep in mind this does not include shipping time nor the time it takes for you to provide the legally required due diligence (know-your-client) documents.

 Memorandum of Association